MattKotsenas/StrongerTypes/README.md

 where a query or operation may pass through several layers of code, any of which may throw, and where the recovery logic may depend on business rules in the client.

-Often these situations lead to "triagle code" where try/catch blocks are nested and each function call must handle a wide range of error conditions. `Exceptional` reduces the try/catch burden and allows users of your code to clearly see that an exception may be thrown.
+Other times these situations lead to "triagle code" where try/catch blocks are nested and each function call must handle a wide range of error conditions. `Exceptional` reduces the try/catch burden and allows users of your code to clearly see that an exception may be thrown.
 To use Exceptional in your code:

 ```cs